System Resilient to Retries

 About This Topic

-The most troublesome aspect of business systems is recovering from operational errors.
-Problems like "two identical invoices were created" or "an error occurred midway and I don't know how much was processed" cause workplace confusion.
+Problems like "two identical invoices were created" or "an error occurred midway and I don't know how much was processed" create real confusion on the ground.

 This project was designed to handle various "oops" moments gracefully.